Large Language Model Sourcing: A Survey: Sourcing from Models

 \subsubsection{Black Box Methods}

-Black box methods do not require access to the internal structure of the model when detecting and mainly learn the characteristics of human-written text and machine-written text to detect.
-It mainly includes methods such as fine-tuning models, feature/statistical pattern-based methods, and adversarial/dynamic learning frameworks.
+Black box methods do not require access to a model’s internal structure for detection; instead, they primarily learn the distinguishing characteristics between human-written and machine-generated text.
+These methods mainly include fine-tuned model-based approaches and feature/statistical pattern-based methods.